Grants, Scholarships, and Fellowships

 Annual Conference Support

-Ysabel Bertolucci MLA Annual Conference Grant: Enables a librarian involved in nursing, allied health, consumer health, or international librarianship to attend MLA’s annual conference.
+Ysabel Bertolucci MLA Annual Conference Grant: Provides travel support for a librarian involved in nursing, allied health, consumer health, or international librarianship to attend MLA’s annual conference.

-EBSCO/MLA Annual Conference Grant: Enables medical librarians with five years or less experience working in health sciences libraries to attend MLA’s annual conference.
+EBSCO/MLA Annual Conference Grant: Provides travel support for medical librarians with five years or less experience working in health sciences libraries to attend MLA’s annual conference.

-Annual Conference & Exhibits Financial Support: Enables MLA members to attend the association’s annual conference.
+Annual Conference Financial Support: Enables MLA members to attend the association’s virtual conference.

 Eugene Garfield Research Fellowship: Stimulates research into the history of information sciences to increase the underlying knowledgebase and enhance the current and future practice of the information professions, particularly health sciences librarianship and health informatics.